 Start with the storied attractions of Hollywood, such as the Walk of Fame and TCL Chinese Theatre, before taking time to stroll the section of Sunset Boulevard known as The Strip, with its vibrant billboards, restaurants and famous nightclubs.

 Music lovers will feel right at home in Downtown’s L.A.
 Live complex, home to the Grammy Museum, which features exhibits and memorabilia tracing Los Angeles’ prominent role in popular music.
-And families won’t want to miss Universal Studios Hollywood and its theme-park thrills, movie attractions such as the new “Star Wars Land,” and the famed Studio Tour.
+And families won’t want to miss Universal Studios Hollywood and its theme-park thrills, movie attractions such as The Wizarding World of Harry Potter™ and AMC’s “The Walking Dead”, and the famed Studio Tour.

 Everyone in Los Angeles has a favorite beach and each beach has its own vibe, from the famed Malibu to lively Manhattan Beach.